 Catch & release of ferox trout: A video produced by Ferox 85; a dedicated group of ferox biologists:

 Ferox trout are found throughout the brown trout’s native range, wherever there are large glacial lakes.
 In Britain they are found mainly in Scotland and Ireland but there are also thought to be populations in some Welsh lakes and in the English Lake District.
 In Campbell’s (1979) study, ferox were mainly found in lochs of over 100 ha with Arctic charr present, however ferox do occasionally occur in smaller lochs such as the 20ha Loch Bhrotain in Inverness.
 It was estimated that Ferox are present in less than 10% of sites in Scotland, given the thousands of sites where brown trout occur.
 The limited distribution of ferox, their apparent low density in the lakes that they do inhabit suggests a level of scarcity and vulnerability of populations.

-Tagging work on ferox in Perthshire has found that ferox will make wide ranging movements, probably searching out shoals of baitfish such as Arctic charr.
-Ferox have been found to congregate around Loch outlets during the salmon smolt run.
-Ferox are active during the day, and have been recorded making dives down to 30 metres, possibly in pursuit of charr.
-The presumably means that ferox are active pursuit predators as opposed to ambush predators using cover to attack prey.
+Tagging work on ferox in Perthshire has found that ferox will move over a wide area, probably searching out shoals of baitfish such as Arctic charr, but may also switch diets as other opportunities arise, such as a salmon smolt run.
+A radio-tracking study found ferox making dives down to 30 metres, possibly in pursuit of charr, suggesting that ferox are active pursuit predators as opposed to ambush predators that use cover to attack prey.

 However, it is not entirely unknown for ‘normal’ brown trout to shift to a fish diet, or grow to large sizes for that matter.
 So how are ferox different?

-- Spawning tributaries: Spawning areas for ferox may be fairly specific and limited.
+Spawning areas for ferox may be fairly specific and limited.
 In Lough Melvin, ferox achieve reproductive isolation by spawning in a single, deep river.
-Obstructions can block access to spawning tributaries and outflow dams on Lochs Rannoch and Laggan may have negatively impacted on ferox recruitment.
+Obstructions can block access to spawning tributaries.
+Outflow dams on Lochs Rannoch and Laggan may have negatively impacted on ferox recruitment.
 In Scandinavia, a number of studies before and after hydropower development have been carried out and are fairly applicable to the British Isles.
 In upland areas, intensive commercial forestry can also severely limit primary productivity in streams and increase acidity to dangerous levels during peak flood events.